 03 Jul Italian gambling advertising ban confirmed, shall the battle start?

-The Italian gambling advertising ban has been confirmed, even though the decree still needs to be ratified by the Parliament.
+The gambling advertising ban has been confirmed in Italy.
 What’s going to happen now?

 As anticipated, the newly appointed Italian Government declared to have approved yesterday the law decree which, among others, introduces a very broad gambling advertising ban.
 But the scenario still looks considerably uncertain.